3 observations after Sixers fall in devastating Game 2 loss to Knicks

 A banked-in Brunson runner lifted the Knicks to their first lead and New York outplayed the Sixers with Embiid out late in the third quarter.
 Maxey was scoreless in the third, Oubre missed a layup, and Mitchell Robinson beat Paul Reed to a long offensive rebound.
 The Sixers trailed by five points entering the fourth quarter.

-The Sixers made an encouraging start to the final period.
+The team made an encouraging start to the final period.
 Embiid drained a three-pointer, Maxey converted a runner, and Knicks head coach Tom Thibodeau asked for timeout.

 Thibodeau got a fantastic response.
 Robinson snagged an offensive rebound against Embiid, leading to a Bogdanovic three.
 He then forced Embiid into a turnover with dogged perimeter defense and Sixers head coach Nick Nurse suddenly was compelled to call timeout with his team down 85-78.
 The Sixers' deficit soon grew to eight points on an and-one McBride jumper.